highcharts/highcharts/docs/dashboards/edit-mode.md

 ===

 Edit mode is a mode in which the user can change the appearance of the dashboard through the User Interface (UI).
-When dashboard is declared with custom HTML structure, the edit mode is limited to the component settings only.
+When the dashboard is declared with custom HTML structure, the edit mode is limited to the component settings only.

 ## Introduction
 To be able to use Dashboards with layout system and editmode you first have to load the `layout` module.